andreagiussani/magellano/README.md

 ## How to Use

 Examples can be found in the `examples` directory.
-Please refer to `demo.html` for a general introduction to the tool.
+Please refer to `demo.ipynb` for a general introduction to the tool.

-To load all May 2022 data related to total_precipitations, and filter by the h3 index `'8a0326233ab7fff'`, one can run the following script:
+To load all May 2022 data related to total_precipitations, and filter by the H3 index `'8a1e80433107fff'`, one can run the following script:

 ```python
 from pipeline.orchestrator import DataOrchestrator